ssyht/Arculus-Curriculum-Repo/Lab 4 - Simulation 2: Mission Execution - Denial of Service (DoS)/pages/Ch1.md

 ## 1.3 References to Guide Lab Work

-**Please use the resources below for background understanding related to this lab:**
+**Please use the links below to learn the related information for this lab.**

 * Introductory material on Denial of Service (DoS) attacks